ironsheep/P2-vscode-extensions/TASKS-User.md

 Latest Updates:
 20 Dec 2022
 - Raspberry Pi instructions tested and ready for use!
-- Windows instructions tested and ready for use!
+- Windows instructions tested and ready for use (both flexprop and PNut)!
 - (PNut tasks are now merged into our task list.
 They just don't do anyting on non-windows platforms) 19 Dec 2022
 - Started this page